Samuel L. Maurer

 Fx: (717) 560-4183

 Monday - Friday

 The Planning and Zoning Department performs a variety of important services for Township citizens, developers, businesses and the local officials responsible for planning and implementing the Township's Comprehensive Plan and related policies and ordinances.

 ZONING PERMITS FOR FENCES

-- Effective January 1, 2015, installation of a fence will require a Zoning Permit.
+- Installation of a fence requires a Zoning Permit.
 Fence regulations and Zoning Permit information can be found under the Planning and Zoning Department folder in the Document Center.
 Once in the Planning and Zoning Department folder open Informational Documents for the fence regulations or open Applications for the Zoning Permit Application Package or contact the Planning and Zoning Department.